2020 Update!!! The Logan Pepper is now in F4, or generation 4.

 This is our very own creation!
 A super-hot combination of a red Carolina Reaper and a yellow Moruga Scorpion.

 No seeds available at this time, we are still working on bringing this plant to a healthy strain.
-2018 marks the second generation (F2) and it produced some crazy shapes, some bigger, bumpier, and meaner looking peppers.
-We harvested the seeds out of the biggest and healthiest peppers for germination in 2019.
+2020 marks the fourth generation (F4) and it produced some crazy shapes, some bigger, bumpier, and meaner looking peppers.
+We harvested the seeds out of the biggest and healthiest peppers for germination in the 2019 growing season.

 This is rated as the hottest pepper in the world, at least that you can get your consumer hands on as of the beginning of 2018.